 2. Optimise your Data Management

 A second challenge is data management.
-When dealing with fast-moving consumer goods, the time pressure for dispatch is prioritised over manually collecting relevant and accurate information.
+When dealing with fast-moving perishable goods, the time pressure for dispatch is prioritised over manually collecting relevant and accurate information.
 Large volumes of crucial data such as weight, batch number and expiration date must be recorded for every product, in every box, in every order – that’s a lot of data.

 This is where automated management solutions are coming in; they are able to instantly collect, store and sort data in real-time.
 Growth in distribution comes from transparency, which is gained by insight that manual management systems can’t deliver.
 The result is a data system of full transparency, directly squashing the high rate of error in distribution organisations.